Section I: General Program Policies

-Prior to the student's absence, please complete the "Reporting an Absence Form" found in the Summer Program Information section of the Summer Program homepage.
 Whenever possible, a student's absence should be reported at the earliest convenience, preferably a date before the student is absent.
 Academic course students must also refer to and abide by the policies outlined below under Academic Program Policies, Attendance.

 Contacting Your Child(ren) During the Day:

 The Main and the Summer Program Offices do not take messages for students/campers except in a medical or serious family emergency.
 Doctor appointments, ride information, messages from employers, etc., are not considered emergencies.
 In the case of an emergency, please call the Summer Program Office: 408.342.4200

 A student shall not leave campus for any reason during their scheduled day (including break time) without first gaining approval from the Summer Program.
 Once individuals are on campus, they are not allowed to go to a vehicle (parked in a lot or on the street) during his/her scheduled day to obtain belongings, including books, lunches, projects, etc. In an emergency situation, he/she may request a Release Slip from the Summer Program Office.